7 best ways to send money

 - Like Venmo and Zelle, you can send money to people with an email address or phone number.
 You can also send money to someone using a $Cashtag (a unique identifier).

 - Within the first seven days of signing up for the app, you can send up to $250.
 After 30 days, you can send up to $1,000.
 Once your identity is confirmed, you can send additional funds.

-- You can send people money without paying a fee.
-But if you use a credit card, you will pay a 3 percent fee.
-You will also be subject to a 1.5 percent fee if you make an instant deposit to a linked debit card.
+- You can send money to other people without paying a fee.
+But if you use a credit card, you will be charged a 3 percent fee.
+You will also be subject to a 0.5 to 1.75 percent fee if you make an instant deposit to a linked debit card.

 What to watch: Like the other peer-to-peer apps, you can’t usually cancel the money you send.
 Pay attention to whom you are sending funds to and the amount.

 PayPal is a longstanding digital-payment system that lets you send and receive money that continues to get upgrades (including letting you use emojis just like you can on Venmo).
 It’s available on the web or as a mobile app.

 PayPal is a global service, meaning that consumers can send money to various countries around the world for a conversion fee.

 - You can send money to people for free if you use a linked bank account or PayPal Cash Card or balance.
 But you will pay fees for other card payment methods: 2.9 percent plus 30 cents in the U.S.

 - If you have a verified PayPal account, you can send up to $60,000; however, PayPal might limit you to $10,000 for a single transaction, depending on the currency.
 Those without a PayPal account can send up to $4,000 in a transaction.

 - PayPal offers international transactions through its Xoom service, which allows you to send money to people in over 200 countries.